 - May I defer my admission to the program?

 - Can I transfer credits from another institution?

 - What careers are open to students who graduate from the MAIR Program?

 Note: Applying to the MA in IR Program and electing a concentration still requires the same admissions process and application materials as applying for the MA in IR degree with no concentration.

 Please see the GSAS Application Resource Center for general and additional FAQs and information.

 1. What are the requirements and guidelines to apply?

 To apply for admission to the MA program, you should hold a Bachelor’s degree (or its equivalent).
-All applicants must submit the GSAS application, three academic letters of recommendation, academic transcripts, a statement of purpose, a writing sample, and, for non-native speakers of English, results from the TOEFL/IELTS.
+All applicants must submit the GSAS application, three letters of recommendation (including at least two academic letters of recommendation, written by professors), academic transcripts, a statement of purpose, a writing sample, and, for non-native speakers of English, results from the TOEFL/IELTS.
 The Graduate School requests that all materials be submitted via the online application system.

 There is a second language requirement (besides English) that is required in order to complete the MA in International Relations degree.
 Students who do not enter the program already having met this requirement should see the related FAQ below on how the language requirement may be fulfilled.

 Please Note: Failure to meet these requirements does not preclude admission to the program, however, given the very competitive nature of the IR program these are suggested minimum targets for applicants.
 Guidelines for TOEFL/IELTS can be found here.